Mikejo5000/vsts-docs-pr/docs/pipelines/release/cosmos-db-ci-cd.md

  1. On the **Code** hub for your project in VSTS, select the drop-down and choose the option to **Import repository**.

- 1. In the **Import a Git repository** dialog box, paste https://github.com/Azure-Samples/documentdb-dotnet-todo-app.git into the **Clone URL** text box.
+ 1. On the **Import a Git repository** dialog box, paste https://github.com/Azure-Samples/documentdb-dotnet-todo-app.git into the **Clone URL** text box.

  1. Click **Import** to copy the sample code into your Git repo.